ElementsProject/lightning/doc/contribute-to-core-lightning/coding-style-guidelines.md

 - `Changelog-Removed: ` if a (previously deprecated) feature has been removed
 - `Changelog-Experimental: ` if it only affects experimental- config options

-In case you think the pull request is small enough not to require a changelog entry please use `Changelog-None` in one of the commit messages to opt out.
+In case you think the pull request is small enough not to require a changelog entry (or only alters things made in the same release) please use `Changelog-None` in one of the commit messages to opt out.

 Under some circumstances a feature may be removed even without deprecation warning if it was not part of a released version yet, or the removal is urgent.

-In order to ensure that each pull request has the required `Changelog-*:` line for the changelog our trusty @bitcoin-bot will check logs whenever a pull request is created or updated and search for the required line.
-If there is no such line it'll mark the pull request as `pending` to call out the need for an entry.
+In order to ensure that each pull request has the required `Changelog-*:` line for the changelog our CI will check logs whenever a pull request is created or updated and search for the required line.
+You can simply put "Changelog-None" in the PR description to override it.